 After having a balcony on our first cruise, I don’t know if I can go without it in the future!
-Our son is usually in bed around 7:30, so this was perfect for my husband and I to hang out (usually with a drink in hand!) and not feel like we were stuck to our room.
-Plus the sunsets were amazing and we had the best views coming into Bermuda.
+Our son was going to bed around 7:30pm at the time, with our bedtime routine starting at 7.
+The balcony was perfect for my husband and relax with a drink in hand and not feel like we were stuck in our room.
+Plus, the sunsets were amazing and we had the best views coming into Bermuda.

-The little guy and I are early risers, so we would head out to the balcony in the early morning to have a little picnic and play while letting Daddy sleep in.
+The little guy and I are early risers, so we also used the balcony in the morning while Daddy slept in.
 The rooms with a balcony are also larger, so we could actually fit the pack-n-play without it taking up half the room.
 If a balcony is out of your price range, consider an outside room, which is typically larger than an interior room and has the needed space to fit a portable crib.

 To some people, the idea of eating with a baby in a formal setting is anything but enjoyable.
-We loved it because the food in the Grandeur Great Gatsby dining room is SO good and the super attentive staff made the whole dining process easier.
-After the first night, the high chair was ready for us.
-Plus our son’s fruit was on the table the minute we sat down, which was much better than fighting for a table, high chair and food in the buffet area.
+We loved it because the food in the Grandeur Great Gatsby dining room is SO good.
+Plus, super attentive staff made the whole dining process easier.
+(Wrangling a baby or young toddler in a buffet line can be less than enjoyable!)
+After the first night, our initial requests were replicated without us even having to asks.
+The high chair was ready and our son’s fruit was on the table the minute we sat down.
 We were also able to request special items off the menu for our son with no issues.

-If you’re not up for formal dining with a baby or just need a break one night, most cruise ships including Royal Caribbean offer in-room or nursery babysitting during dinnertime hours.
+Not up for formal dining with a baby or just need a break one night?
+Most cruise ships, including Royal Caribbean, offer in-room or nursery babysitting during dinnertime hours.